koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 **Biological Experiments**:

-In the following three contexts, we're going to need to display a list of experiments, and for the sake of simplicity we'd really like to be able to use the same list view each time:
+In the following three contexts, we're going to need to display a list of experiments, and for the sake of simplicity we'd really like to be able to use the same List view each time:
 - Lab operators would like to look at a detail page for a particular instrument in the lab.
-On the detail page for the instrument, we should show them a list of upcomming experiments that will run on that instrument.
+On the detail page for the instrument, we should show them a list of upcoming experiments that will run on that instrument.
 - On the detail page for a particular strain of yeast, we also want to show a list of experiments, but this time it's just those experiments that gathered data on that strain of yeast.
 - On the detail page for a person working in the lab, we'd like to see a list of all the recent experiments they've run.